projectacrn/acrn-hypervisor/doc/tutorials/sgx_virtualization.rst

 SGX Virtualization
 ##################

-SGX refers to Intel® Software Guard Extensions (Intel® SGX).
+SGX refers to `Intel® Software Guard Extensions <https://software.intel.com/ en-us/sgx>`_ (Intel® SGX).
 This is a set of instructions that can be used by applications to set aside protected areas for select code and data in order to prevent direct attacks on executing code or data stored in memory.
 SGX allows an application to instantiate a protected container, referred to as an enclave, which is protected against external software access, including privileged malware.

 High Level ACRN SGX Virtualization Design